jar398/eol_testbed/doc/setup.md

       * `rails r "TraitBank::Admin.setup"`
  * Start rails server
       * `rails s`
- * I don't know why this is needed but it is: (from Jeremy)
+ * I don't know why this is needed, but it is: (from Jeremy)
       * `rails r "ImportRun.delete_all"`
  * Get resources and terms from repository:
       * `rake sync`  (this takes about 15 minutes)